Daniel Oduber Quirós

 Porfirio Ricardo José Luis Daniel Oduber Quirós (August 25, 1921 – October 13, 1991) was a Costa Rican politician, lawyer, philosopher, poet, and essayist.
 He served as the President of Costa Rica from 1974 to 1978.
 He is credited with the creation of the Sistema Nacional de Radio y Televisión and the Universidad Estatal a Distancia.

+In 1926, he was enrolled in the kindergarten of the Dolorosa church in the city of San José.
+Between 1928 and 1933, he studied primary education at the Buenaventura Corrales School.

 Oduber worked as a lawyer early in his career.
 In 1945, Oduber went to Canada to study philosophy at McGill University, graduating with a Master of Arts degree.
 In 1948, he returned to Costa Rica and participated in the revolution led by José Figueres Ferrer.
 When their faction won, he was named Secretary General of the Second Republic of Costa Rica.

 Some time later he traveled to Paris, where he continued his philosophical studies at the Sorbonne.
 In 1948, while studying in France, he married Marjorie Elliott Sypher, the daughter of Canadian diplomats.
 The couple had two children, Luis Adrian and Ana María.

 After returning to Costa Rica, he worked in national politics, working with the Figueres presidency campaign and becoming an Ambassador in Mexico and later in Europe.
 He also served as foreign minister from 1962 to 1964.
 He was President of the Legislative Assembly of Costa Rica from 1970 to 1973.